smenni/itsmundane/content/Tackling my fear of heights with Tech.md

 # Can Tech Simulate Real Exposure?
 Inspired by that and since it can be hard to regularly get out into the mountains, I started wondering – could technology help accelerate that journey?
 I remembered a VR demo I'd tried years ago at Georgia Tech, where you walked on a real plank put on the floor with a VR headset.
 Georgia's Tech's [research][1] in this space is even going back to 1995.
 In the virtual environment, you'd walk down the plank over the side of a skyscrape.
 The immersion I remember was incredible, triggering that stomach-dropping sensation of being up high.

 So I thought, let's try this again, so I watched POV videos of crazy mountain bikers, skiers and even wingsuit flying, tried a VR game ["The Climb"](https://www.theclimbgame.com/), a smartphone-based VR app called ["EASYHEiGHTs"](https://mcn.unibas.ch/de/publications/mobile-apps/easyheights/) designed specifically to conquer the fear of heights.
-This app from University of Basel was also [studied][2] for its effectiveness and they found good effects after repeated (6 x 30 minutes) app use.
+This app from University of Basel was also studied [<sup>2</sup>](https://www.nature.com/articles/s41746-021-00387-7 for its effectiveness and they found good effects after repeated (6 x 30 minutes) app use.
 I would lie if I said I used it that frequently, so maybe that's why I didn't notice strong effects or physical reaction like when being on an actual mountain.

 But when I recently tried my very first baby Via Ferrata [Brunnistöckli](https://youtu.be/__Ux2TUIQoE) in Engelberg, it didn't feel quite as intense as I was afraid it would.
 So maybe that tech exposure had been helping after all?